-- Work closely with the WCC safeguarding lead - Discusses safeguarding matters with each DSL periodically - Review the outcome from annual audit of safeguarding procedures report to the Executive Board highlighting the effectiveness and implementation of relevant policies; staff safeguarding training; staff recruitment procedures; the handling of safeguarding issues; referral management; and the provision for teaching pupils how to keep themselves safe. - Manage allegations made against the Master of a WCC school - Provide guidance to schools that are managing an allegation and communicate with other governors.
+- · Work closely with the WCC safeguarding lead - Discusses safeguarding matters with each DSL periodically and in the SCPSC meetings - Review the outcome from annual audit of safeguarding procedures report to the Executive Board highlighting the effectiveness and implementation of relevant policies; staff safeguarding training; staff recruitment procedures; the handling of safeguarding issues; referral management; and the provision for teaching pupils how to keep themselves safe. - Manage allegations made against the Master of a WCC school - Provide guidance to schools that are managing an allegation and communicate with other governors.